Navigating Mindful Eating During the Holidays

 4. Make plans with people who make you feel socially energized and uplifted

-5. Incorporate more fiber at meals and snacks
+5. Incorporate more fiber in meals and snacks

 6. Stretch for 5 minutes during workdays